 Day 2.
 Morning: Historic Canyon Road Art Tour 10am – Noon

 Santa Fe is the oldest capital in the U.S., it is steeped in culture from Native American, Spanish, and Anglo traditions.
-After breakfast at your hotel or at The Plaza Café or Mangiamo Pronto, meet up with Elaine Ritchel and Santa Fe Art Tours.
+After breakfast at your hotel, or Opuntia, meet up with Elaine Ritchel and Santa Fe Art Tours.
 You’ll take an easy walk along the famous gallery-lined Canyon Road.
-Meet gallery owners and artists, such as Aleta Pippin of Pippin Contemporary, Barbara Meikle of Meikle Fine Art, Hunter Kirkland Contemporary, and many more.
+Meet gallery owners and artists, such as popular local artist Barbara Meikle of Meikle Fine Art, and many more.
 Learn of the diverse art and artistic influences of the multi-cultural heritage of the area, and the world-class Santa Fe art scene.
+Tour Duration: 2 hours, or more, if customized to suit.
+Check this link for Elaine’s contact info, schedules, pricing, or call Elaine directly at (505)985-5298, with questions and to book your tour.
+Be sure to mention Santa Fe Selection when you call.

 A peak art experience is to be sure you stop at Peyton Wright Gallery, on the corner of East Palace and Paseo de Peralta.
 Santa Fe is proud to be home to this internationally acclaimed collection of many of America’s leading mid-century painters and sculptors.
 Peyton Wright is also renowned for its extensive, museum-quality exhibits of Spanish Colonial art, and pre-Columbian textiles, objects and gold.
 All are thoughtfully displayed in the historic fifteen-room Spiegelberg House.